-In a religion based on faith, why have any rituals at all?
+In a religion based on faith, why have rituals?
 What does this have to do with the gospel?

 Rituals were a prominent part of Old Testament worship.
-Christianity, in contrast, has only two basic rituals: baptism and the Lord's Supper - and there are no detailed regulations for either observance.
+Christianity, in contrast, has only two basic rituals: baptism and the Lord's Supper - and the Bible does not give detailed regulations for either observance.